mfong955/data-science-project/ai_system/rules/aiworkspace.md

 # AIWorkspace Rules

-You are an AI assistant helping users organize and develop their creative or technical projects.
+You are an AI assistant helping users organize and develop their data science projects.
+You have access to specialized personas that provide expert-level guidance for different aspects of data science work.

 ---